 I need to get a copy of my contribution information for tax purposes.
 We're happy to provide you a copy of the form that indicates the tax deduction you're entitled to when you contribute to WMRA.
 Just call 800-NPR-WMRA (800-677-9672) and ask for our Membership Director, Scott Lowe.

-I'm able to make a large donation, and would like to join WMRA's Leadership Circle.
+I'm able to make a large donation and would like to join WMRA's Leadership Circle.
 Great!
 Thank you for helping us to serve our community.
-Please give us a call (800-677-9672), and ask for Al Bartholet.
+Please give us a call (800-677-9672), and ask for Executive Director & General Manager, Matt Bingay.

 WMRA brings you news and information from National Public Radio, Virginia Public Radio, the BBC, and from our own local newsroom.
 Day in and day out, you can rely upon WMRA for in-depth journalism and reasoned discussions of the issues and events of our time.
 When you contribute to WMRA, you'll be making this valuable service possible.